 Cyber charter schools are offered in Pennsylvania as an option for families and students who are looking for a change from their local, brick-and-mortar public school.

-They offer a truly flexible option for families whose schedules do not fit into a school’s traditional hours of operation, as well as for students who need more than they are getting at their local public school.
-At a cyber charter school, like Commonwealth Charter Academy (CCA), students in grades K through 12 who are Pennsylvania residents receive a customized online education that they complete at their own pace at a time convenient for the family all at no cost.
+Cyber charter schools offer a truly flexible option for families whose schedules do not fit into a school’s traditional hours of operation, as well as for students who need more than they are getting at their local public school.
+At a cyber charter school, like Commonwealth Charter Academy® (CCA), students in grades K through 12 who are Pennsylvania residents receive a customized online education that they complete at their own pace at a time convenient for the family, all at no cost.

 CCA Is an Accredited Online Public School

 CCA is a public cyber charter school available at no cost to families and is accredited by the Middle States Association Commission on Elementary and Secondary Schools.

 The Middle States accreditation is recognition that CCA offers students in grades K through 12 a quality education that can be reciprocated with other schools, and it validates the value of CCA’s education to other accredited institutions.

 For more than 125 years, the Middle States Association has been helping schools establish and reach their educational goals and advance student achievement.
 As an accredited online public school, CCA is committed to maintaining those high educational standards and to seeking continual improvement in student learning.

 How the Department of Education Designates Cyber Charters